-Rùfina, Toscana A fine old family estate that is skilfully directed by Gabriella Spalletti along with her sons Cesare and Mari.
-They have hardly put a foot wrong since re-creating the farm as ‘Colognole’ in 1990.
-In the 50’s and 60’s the wines were sold under the family name ’Spalletti’, it was a hugely successful enterprise which came to an end when one of the clan sold their shares to Cinzano.
-Today that brand still exists, but no longer has anything to do with the family whose name it bears.
+A fine old family estate that, skilfully directed by Gabriella Spalletti and her sons, Cesare and Mari, has hardly put a foot wrong since re-creating the farm as ‘Colognole’ in 1990.
+In the 50’s and 60’s the wines were famously sold under the family name ’Spalletti’, it was a hugely successful enterprise which came to an end when one of the clan sold their shares to Cinzano.
+Today that brand still exists but it has nothing to do with the family whose name it bears.

-The success of Colognole is built on a quiet obsession to overcome, even to relish, the challenges presented by agriculture in Rùfina.
-Cesare jokes that with a little more global warming his life will be easier, however, it is a sparse land at high altitudes with washed out top soils that only just cover the limestone slopes of Mount Giovi that makes this terroir so unique.
-Extremes from day to night temperatures provide relief for the vines and an ideal climate for an extended growing season.
-This development of the grapes is perfect for preserving the subtleties of flavour, and Rùfina wines are amongst the most long lived in all of Italy.
+The success of Colognole is built on a quiet obsession to overcome, even to relish the challenges presented by Rùfina.
+Cesare jokes that with a little more global warming his life will be easier, however, it is altitude and sparse, washed-out top soils that just cover the limestone slopes of Mount Giovi, that make this terroir so unique.
+Extremes between day and night temperatures mean that the vines enjoy a long growing season; the development of the grapes is perfect to preserve subtleties of flavour and these wines are amongst the most long-lived in all of Italy.

-Vintage reports from Chianti Classico rarely apply to Rùfina, a region more accustomed to cool vintages although in hot years the wines do have more in common.
-Considerable work has gone into selecting the correct clones of Sangiovese for Colognole.
-There are also complimentary plantings of Canaiolo, their variety is a legacy of their land that has been protected and nurtured throughout the years.
+Vintage reports from Chianti Classico rarely apply to Rùfina, this is a region used to cool vintages, although in hot years the wines have more in common.
+Considerable work has gone into selecting the correct clones of Sangiovese at Colognole; there are also complimentary plantings of Canaiolo, a varietal legacy of their land that has been protected and nurtured throughout the years.
 There are plantings of Chardonnay, and some Syrah and Merlot on a tiny site at the highest point of the vineyard.

-The style of their wines is uncompromising, the Chianti is pure and expressive Sangiovese - no Merlot or Cabernet is used to moderate and colour the wine.
-Should there be a question mark over the quality of a vintage then no wine is made - in 2010 the vineyards were hit by hail three times and the grapes of this ‘unfortunate vintage’ were sold to fortunate local cooperatives
+The style of Colognole’s wines is uncompromising, the Chianti is pure and expressive Sangiovese - no Merlot or Cabernet is used to moderate and colour the wine.
+Should there be a question mark over a vintage then no wine is made;, for example in 2010 the vineyards were hit by hail three times and the grapes of this ‘unfortunate vintage’ were sold to fortunate local cooperatives.